jbittel/django-mama-cas/docs/templates.rst

 =========

 django-mama-cas comes with generalized templates to provide a functional starting point.
-You will likely want to either extend the templates with your customizations or simply replace them entirely.
+Most likely you will want to either extend the HTML templates with your own customizations or replace them entirely.

 HTML templates
 --------------